 In Australia, getting a car loan is not difficult.
 That being said, it is important to understand how to keep a healthy credit score to get the most suitable car loan possible.
 Indeed, your credit score will determine how much you can borrow, for how long, and, most importantly, at what interest rate.

 Furthermore, keeping a healthy credit score and a clean credit report often means the start of a healthy financial situation and a more stable and productive time on Earth.

 Read on, apply these tips, and start living the life you want on the ride you’ve always dreamt of today.

 Assess the Current Situation

 The starting point to a healthy credit score is always to know where you are at today.
 In this sense, checking your credit score at least yearly is paramount.
-Having an optimal credit score will ensure the best interest rates from the best lenders.
+Having an optimal credit score will ensure suitable interest rates from suitable lenders.

 So, as a first step, perform thorough research asking for your score from any of these reporting institutions:

 They will send it to you for free.
 Moreover, you can check it every three months, which will not only allow you to know where you’re standing but also to understand whether or not your current financial habits affect it negatively.

 How is Your Credit Score Calculated?

 Having a thorough understanding of the calculation process will allow you to fine-tune your financial movements to get a better score.
 To begin with, the information that the score is based on is that of your credit report, including: